galacticcouncil/hydration-docs/docs/run_hydradx_collator.md

 Note that `--prometheus-external` is optional, but we highly recommend it so you can be able to export prometheus metrics and monitor your node's health through Grafana.
 For more details about monitoring, please visit [this link](https://docs.hydradx.io/node_monitoring/).

 Depending on your setup, you might also want to override certain parameters like the websocket, rpc or your node p2p port.
-Please use `hydra-dx --help` for more information about the available options.
+Please use `hydradx --help` for more information about the available options.

 After saving your file, run the following commands to start your node: